cloudant-labs/slate/source/includes/api/_replication.md

 ####(Optional) Creating a replication to two Bluemix environments

 You can replicate a Cloudant database to multiple Bluemix environments.
-When you set up the replication job for each environment, the source database and target database names you provide must use this format, `https://$USERNAME:$PASSWORD@$REMOTE_USERNAME.cloudant.com/$DATABASE_NAME`.
-You create the database name, `$DATABASE_NAME`, and add it to the URL format.
+When you set up the replication job for each environment, the source database and target database names you provide must use this format, `https://<account>.cloudant.com/<database>`.
+You create the database name, `<database>`, and add it to the URL format.
 Do not copy the `URL` field from the `VCAP_SERVICES` environment variable.

 #### Monitoring a replication